wdragj/wdragj.netlify.app/content/home/experience.md

     date_start: "2022-10-04"
     date_end: "2022-12-31"
     description: |2-
-        Worked in the IAS(Intelligent Automation Service) team to develop AI-based service development.\n Was a part of the PlantyM - NewsPaper OCR project, which is an event driven micro service that runs serverless on the AWS cloud.\n
+        Worked in the IAS(Intelligent Automation Service) team to develop AI-based service development.

+        Was a part of the PlantyM - NewsPaper OCR project, which is an event driven micro service that runs serverless on the AWS cloud.

         PlantyM - NewsPaper OCR project uses different deep learning AI modules with Computer Vision and Natural Language Processing to recognize images and text to make an automated e-newspaper service.

         Involved in…